Tine-m/docker-ci-intro/deck/DockerVolumeCompose.md

 [Docker Cheat Sheet](Docker-Cheat-Sheet.pdf): Commands that might come in handy for the exercises.

 ### Learning outcome
-●	Understand and use the concept Docker Volumes
+<li>Understand and use the concept Docker Volumes</li>
-●	Know how to setup a MySQL Docker container where data will  "survive"  being closed down and restarted ●	Understand how to define and run a container using docker-compose
+<li>Know how to setup a MySQL Docker container where data will  "survive"  being closed down and restarted</li>
+<li>Understand how to define and run a container using docker-compose</li>

 # 1 Docker Volumes